UntitledsTakenNOOOO/dehacked-attack/README.md

 DEUS VULT II (2008):
 * Hell Cleric: Fires imp fireballs rapidly.
 Spawns commonly with revenants.
-	* Change: Has 250 health instead of 200, due to being in a slot with 300 base health.
+	* Change: Has 300 health instead of 200, due to being in a slot with 300 base health.

 SCYTHE X (2009):
 * Shadow Imp: These mysterious monsters shoot fireballs that summon strange spiritual creatures.
 Spawns with imps uncommonly, but imps are VERY common.
 * Shadow Elemental: A variant of the Pain Elemental; this variant shoots out spirits-summing projectiles fast, and release more spirits when they die.
 * Shadow Spirit: The aforementioned spiritual creatures summoned by the Shadow Imp.
-Does not spawn naturally.
+They do not spawn naturally.

 NDCP 2 (2009):
 * Slomnibus: A kamikaze cacodemon; this monster flies up to you and then explodes, so keep your distance.
 Spawns with cacodemons.